 According to Amin Maalouf (Le naufrage de civilisations, 2019), the philosopher William James – a convinced pacifist – once posed the following question to a group of students: “if periods of war mobilize energies and bring out the best of people – sense of belonging solidarity, fervor, altruism – shouldn’t we maybe desire, as some do, a “good war” to put and end to indolence and carelessness?”.
 My answer is: YES, of course we should, and the good, global war would be the one against social injustice/inequalities and global warming / pollution and it would be a war to make of sustainable development happen.

-Sustainable development has already become the long period target for some countries like Sweden, that is going to be fossil fuel free by 2050, and whose citizens already enjoy one of the best quality of life of the whole world.
+Besides the fruitless theory of UN – SDGs, sustainable development has already become the long period target for some countries like Sweden, that is going to be fossil fuel free by 2050, and whose citizens already enjoy one of the best quality of life of the whole world.
 Also, in December 2019, the new European Commission President, Ursula Van der Leyen has stated that “the European Green Deal is our new growth strategy“.

 It’s just a matter of scale: sustainabilty, implemented through the Responsibility of customers, governments and corporations, must and can become the mainstream economic model, a win win strategy for everyone.
 So easy!
 As a follow up to this post, confirming that this theory could be not so utopian, the statament by BlackRock, the world’s largest money manager, that “will make sustainability and climate risks key tenets of its investing strategy“, as reported by the WP in January 2020.